 With Overlord, Illustrator and After Effects feel like companion programs as you can transfer shapes between the two without importing, converting, or redrawing.

-To make Overlord work, you need to have both the panels open to create the link between the apps.
+To make Overlord work, you need to have both panels open to create the link between the apps.
+However, with the new update, only one panel is required.

 For example, if you ever find yourself only pushing shapes from the Illustrator and never touching the After Effects panel, go ahead and close it.